AdamSobieski/Argumentation/README.md

 [Knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) could also be of use in MIME messages to provide [metadata](https://en.wikipedia.org/wiki/Metadata) about other parts in messages.

 There exists a `Content-Description` header for providing text descriptions of parts.
-In particular for `multipart/related` content, message parts could use a new header, perhaps named `Content-Metadata`, to refer to other parts which serve as metadata.
-Additionally or instead, those knowledge-graph parts providing metadata could use a new header, perhaps named `Content-About`, to refer to those parts which they describe.
+In particular for content of type `multipart/related`, parts could use a new header, perhaps named `Content-Metadata`, to refer to other parts which serve as metadata.
+Additionally or instead, those parts providing metadata could use a new header, perhaps named `Content-About`, to refer to those parts which they describe.

 ## Hypertext